JedErnstzen/JEDERN345_WFC2401_JedErnstzen_CDV01/README.md

     - Identify skills you need to develop or improve.
       - Fully understanding javascript
-      - I'm looking to expand my understanding of APIs and delve deeper into their functionality.
+      - Expanding my understanding of APIs and delve deeper into their functionality.
       - Time Management

 2. **Interests and Values**: